In the middle of winter when it’s snowy and cold and spring seems a very long time away… I Pinterest garden.

 I love Pinterest but not in a “check out what other people pin and re-pin it” way.
 Not that I never do that, but my time is limited and once I start I really can’t stop.
 I try to use it simply as a place to keep photos and articles that inspire or inform me.
-When I see something that I like or can use I pin the image to a board so I can get back to it and spend a little time in the Pinterest board gardens of my dreams.
+When I see something that I like or can use I pin the image to a board so I can get back to it.

 I’ve been organizing my gardening boards into separate, more focused categories.
 It’s nice to have an idea on my mind and know just where to look to find that photo that I loved or the article that I remember reading.
 I start to see the garden coming to life again.